The foundation of any digital marketing strategy is a solid understanding of your buyer persona.

 - Does the mobile-friendly version of your site show in organic search?
 If your millennial audience is using their mobile device to click your result in the SERPs, make sure the correct version is showing.
 Viewing a desktop version on mobile is a poor user experience all-round.

-- Are you using Instagram Stories to your advantage?
+- Are you taking advantage of Stories in your Instagram marketing strategy?
 Social media isn’t a priority for millennials, but they’re still using it.
 Instagram Stories can only be viewed on mobile, making it a great format to use to target mobile-obsessed millennials.

 - Are you promoting the fact you accept digital payment methods?
 Payment methods like Apple Pay, ClearPay, and PayPal are increasing in popularity.
 All of them can be used by mobile shoppers to make the checkout process easier (and much faster.)